zlockewtg/RLinf/docs/source/rst_source/examples/embodied.rst

 ========================

 This document provides a comprehensive guide to launching and running the OpenVLA (Open Vision-Language-Action) embodied agent training task in the RLinf framework.
-The task focuses on training a vision-language-action model for robotic manipulation using the ManiSkill environment.
+The task focuses on training a vision-language-action model for robotic manipulation using the ManiSkill3 environment.

 The primary objective is to train an OpenVLA model to perform robotic manipulation through:

-1. **Visual Understanding**: Processing RGB images from the robot’s camera.
+1. **Visual Understanding**: Processing RGB images from the robot's camera.
 2. **Language Comprehension**: Interpreting natural-language task descriptions.
 3. **Action Generation**: Producing precise robotic actions (position, rotation, gripper control).
 4. **Reinforcement Learning**: Optimizing the policy via the PPO with environment feedback.